Prepare for Canadian Driving Test(s)

 (New set of question every time)

-2 - What should you do if you encounter dangerous whiteout conditions?
+2 - What should you do when approaching a construction zone?

 1. You can only pass on the right if there is an emergency